 TMJ (temporomandibular joint) disorders are a group of disorders related to your complex jaw joint.
-If you have had symptoms such as pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
+If you have had symptoms such as pain, locking or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
 Dr. Klausner can help you have a healthier and more comfortable jaw.